 John is particularly proud of the fact that he and the team at McKiggan Hebert Lawyers were named one of the Top 10 Personal Injury Law Firms in Canada by Canadian Lawyer magazine.
 McKiggan Hebert was the only firm in Atlantic Canada to receive this prestigious recognition.

 John’s colleagues have honoured his efforts and experience by electing him President of the Atlantic Provinces Trial Lawyers Association.

 John has been appointed Queen’s Counsel (Q.C.), a designation used to recognize Canadian lawyers for exceptional merit and contribution to the legal profession.

-John is one of the founding members of the Birth Injury Lawyers Alliance of Canada (BILA).
-BILA was formed in 2016 by a group of lawyers from across Canada who have largely dedicated their professional lives to representing the children and families suffering avoidable birth injury.
+John is a founding member of the Birth Injury Lawyers Alliance of Canada (BILA).
+BILA was formed in 2016 by a group of lawyers from across Canada who largely dedicate their professional lives to representing children and families who have suffered avoidable birth injury.

 John was nominated for an award for exemplary journalism covering issues related to the sexual exploitation of children by Beyond Borders ECPAT Canada, a national non-profit organization that advances the rights of children to be free from sexual exploitation, for his article published in The Lawyers Weekly: The Catholic Church and Sexual Abuse: Is the Church’s response real action or window dressing?

 John has regularly been selected by his peers for inclusion in The Best Lawyers in Canada® in the field of Personal Injury Law.
 Best Lawyers has been called “the most respected referral list of attorneys in practice.”

 John has been included in the Canadian Legal Lexpert Guide and named as a local litigation star by Benchmark Litigation Canada.